 You can find many, many examples of screenplays from existing TV shows and movies here, and here.
-But bear in mind that over the years the format has changed massively.
-The trend in screenplay format has always been towards slimming down, and making what’s on the page look slimmer, more lean, more sparse.
+But bear in mind that over the years things have changed massively.
+The trend in screenwriting has always been towards slimming down, and making what’s on the page look slimmer, more lean, more sparse.

 How Do You Make a Career as a ScreenWriter?

 First and foremost you need to have written one or more great scripts.
-Beyond that you will discipline, self sacrifice, social ability, and luck – sometimes for years on end.
+Beyond that screenwriting requires discipline, self sacrifice, social ability, and luck – sometimes for years on end.

-What’s more, around the world rates for scripts can vary massively.
-Personally I’ve never worked in the USA, but I hear that you getting hired in the USA can add a zero to the UK figures.
+What’s more, around the world rates can vary massively.
+Personally I’ve never worked in the USA, but I hear that you getting hired on a script writing gig in the USA can add a zero to the UK figures.

-Of course the industry is incredibly competitive.
-There are many people who dream of this kind of work, and who will work for years for no money just for their big chance.
+Of course the script writing industry is incredibly competitive.
+There are many people who dream of getting work, and who will labour for years for no money just for their big chancee.
 The studios tend to have all the power, and many low to mid ranking writers struggle to last more than a few years.